spearwolf/picimo/packages/picimo/src/projection/README.md

 Both `OrthographicProjection` as well as `ParallaxProjection` are configured by a set of **rules** similar to _css styles and media queries_.

+These rules determine how the dimension of the projection plane should be, based on the resolution of the render buffer (the input to `projection.update(width, height)`)

 A rule may have one or more **constraints**.
 The first rule applies where constraints fit.

 If a rule has no constraints it always fits.